Missouri Criminal Court Records

 Supreme Court of Missouri

-The Supreme Court, which is the highest court in the state, has the ultimate authority over all levels of court.
-It settles all disputes relating to the constitution and laws of Missouri ensuring stability and predictability in the justice system.
+The Supreme Court, which is the highest court in the state, has the ultimate authority over all levels of court, except for federal district courts which are responsible for hearing selected federal crimes.
+The court settles all disputes relating to the constitution and laws of Missouri ensuring stability and predictability in the justice system.
 The court hears essential and controversial cases that affect the lives of the citizens, organizations, businesses, and various arms of the government and makes decisions on them.

 - Affirmation of previous decisions by the circuit court